Prof. Jim Phillips

 Tel.: 416-978-4223

-His research is principally in legal history, and he has coedited four volumes in the Osgoode Society for Canadian Legal History series of Essays in the History of Canadian Law.
-His most recent book is A History of Law In Canada: Volume 1, Beginnings to 1866, with Philip Girard and Blake Brown.
-Volume 2, Law for a New Dominion, 1867-1914, will be published in 2022.
+His research is principally in legal history, and he has published Murdering Holiness: The Trials of Franz Creffield and George Mitchell (with Rosemary Gartner), and has co-edited four volumes in the Osgoode Society for Canadian Legal History series of Essays in the History of Canadian Law.
+His most recent books are A History of Law In Canada Volume I: Beginnings to 1866, with Philip Girard and Blake Brown, and A History of Law In Canada Volume II: Law for the New Dominion, 1867-1914, also with Philip Girard and Blake Brown.
+Volume III: The Twentieth Century, will be published in 2026.
 He was Director of the Centre of Criminology at the University of Toronto 2003-2005.
-In 2013 he was awarded the David Mundell Medal by the Ontario Ministry of the Attorney-General for excellence in legal writing.
+In 2013, he was awarded the David Mundell Medal by the Ontario Ministry of the Attorney-General for excellence in legal writing.
 He is also active in debates on the future of public and accessible legal education at the University of Toronto.

 Education